danielpmadden/PSToolkit/README.md

 : In `Outputs/Logs` by default, or in the folder specified by `-LogPath`.

 **How do I run headless?**
-: Use non-interactive mode with `-Action` and optional `-ExportJson` flags in scheduled tasks or remote scripts.
+: Use non-interactive mode with `-Action` and optional `-ExportJson` flags in scheduled tasks.

----

-Need help?
-Open an issue or start a discussion on [GitHub](https://github.com/your-org/PSToolkit/discussions).